-15 Rates remission amounts are calculated according to the size of the heritage feature as shown in Table 1.
+17 Rates remission amounts are calculated according to the size of the heritage feature as shown in Table 1.
 This method is coarsely related to the level of contribution towards the environment as larger areas of forest or wetland are generally more significant.
 This does not take into account, however, the presence of rare and endangered species or the amount of time and effort put into management.
+The amounts of rates remission are unchanged from 2016/17.